JankoLancer/unify-test/README.md

 ```
 Visit http://localhost:4200 in your browser to test app.

+### Docs
+- Interactice Api documentation can be seen on http://localhost:4200/api-docs

 ### Technologies and Libraries
 - [NodeJS](https://nodejs.org/) - JavaScript backend/server-side solution of choice